 Stanford Affiliated Covered Entity [SACE]: SACE includes Stanford Hospital and Clinics, Lucile Packard Children's Hospital, and the Stanford University HIPAA Components.

-· HIPAA Council: The HIPAA Council is convened by the Stanford University Privacy Officer to explore issues related to the implementation and enforcement of the Privacy and Security rules under HIPAA for the Stanford Affiliated Covered Entity.
+Š Privacy Governance Council: The Privacy Governance Council is convened by the Stanford University Privacy Officer to explore issues related to the implementation and enforcement of the Privacy and Security rules under HIPAA for the Stanford Affiliated Covered Entity.

 Internal Audit and Institutional Compliance: Audit liaisons work with the various entities to carry out audit activities.
 In addition, the Institutional Compliance Program is carried out by a number of compliance offices, with oversight residing under the Associate Vice President for Internal Audit and Institutional Compliance.